DonalWall207/Basic-JavaScript-Webpage/README.md

-#Assignment 2
+#Basic Java-Script-Webpage

-Donal Wall - This is a very basic JavaScript webpage with basic handlebars and some ccs included
+Donal Wall - This is a very basic JavaScript webpage with basic handlebars and some CSS included